How to choose your California Wine Country Destination: Napa, Sonoma or Paso Robles

 We recommend visiting them all to figure out which is best for you.

-When you do make it to Paso Robles, we recommend staying downtown. (we love the Oxford Suites for their central location with access to all the great restaurants and downtown tasting rooms, and their spacious guest rooms, heated pool, tasty breakfast & more!)
+When you do make it for a wine tour in Paso Robles, we recommend staying downtown. (we love the Oxford Suites for their central location with access to all the great restaurants and downtown tasting rooms, and their spacious guest rooms, heated pool, tasty breakfast & more!)

 From there, jump on our Hearst Castle and Paso Robles Wine Country tour to get the best full-day experience and introduction to California’s Central Coast and the boutique wines of Paso Robles.